John Frieda has partnered with charity Crisis on a new UK campaign to support those facing homlessness.

-The ‘See Me, See My Potential’ initiative will give London-based homeless people access to support
+The ‘See Me, See My Potential’ initiative will see the organisations work together to give London-based homeless people access to support.

 It is also working with fashion photographer Leonie Blue to create a series of portraits that “capture the unique personalities and joy of each Crisis individual”.